myvioletrose/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - Label (numeric): this is the numeric activity label associated with the ActivityName
 - ActivityName (varchar): this is the name of six activity types
 - SubjectID (numeric): this is the subject ID, i.e. from 1 to 30 subjects
-- Flag (varchar): this is to identify/distinguish train from test subjects
+- flag (varchar): this is to identify/distinguish train from test subjects

 # Measures (all numeric):